How to Access High Traffic and Very Busy Websites

 View cached webpage from Google

-The Wayback Machine is another cool tool that lets you see older versions of websites, which can be really handy when the current site is too crowded or not working.
+The Wayback Machine is another amazing tool that lets you see older versions of websites, which can sometimes be really useful when the current site is too crowded or not working at all.
+But know that not all features on the site will work on an archived page.

 Access high traffic website by viewing cached version